-If you’d like a lighter option, try whipped aquafaba!
-Recipe coming soon.
+If you’d like a lighter option, try my aquafaba whipped cream!

 Anyway.
 This vegan buttercream only requires 2 ingredients, and you can customize it however you’d like!
 Add extracts, food coloring, cocoa powder, etc. to flavor and color your buttercream for your baking experiments!

 As I mentioned before, you’ll need coconut cream.
 It comes in a can, and there are many different brands.